A Simple Way to Reuse Water for Porch Flowers

 Using this method saves both time and effort.

-The faucet at my house is a little distance from the porch, so walking back and forth can be inconvenient.
+The faucet at my house is a little distance from the porch, this method eliminates the going back and forth from the faucet and getting rain water from my catch buckets outside, which makes watering the plants much easier.

-Reusing water reduces that extra work and even saves a small amount of water, which adds up over time.
+Reusing water reduces that extra work and even helps conserve water by making the most of every gallon, which really adds up over a long growing season.

-Whether using a cooler, tub, bucket, or recycled container, reusing water for porch flowers is a simple, eco friendly, and time-saving method for any gardener.
+Whether using an old cooler, tub, bucket, or recycled container, reusing water for porch flowers is a simple, eco friendly, and time saving method for any gardener.

 With just a little setup and attention, you can enjoy healthy, vibrant flowers close to home without constant trips to the faucet.